oracle/graal/docs/reference-manual/wasm/README.md

 ## Getting Started

-As of GraalVM for JDK 21, the GraalVM WebAssembly runtime is available as a standalone distribution.
+As of GraalVM for JDK 21, the GraalVM WebAssembly runtime (known as Wasm) is available as a standalone distribution.
 You can download a standalone based on Oracle GraalVM or GraalVM Community Edition.

 1. Navigate to [GitHub releases of GraalVM for JDK 21](https://github.com/graalvm/graalvm-ce-builds/releases) and download the Wasm standalone for your operating system.